Robin Thicke: 2014–2018: Paula and television appearances

+2019–present: The Masked Singer and On Earth, and in Heaven

 In January 2019, Thicke began appearing as a panelist on the reality competition series The Masked Singer.

 After nearly eight years since their hit collaboration, "Blurred Lines", Thicke and producer Pharrell Williams reunited for the single "Take Me Higher", released on January 21, 2021.
 It was included on his eighth studio album, On Earth, and in Heaven, released on February 12, 2021, through his Lucky Music label in partnership with Empire Distribution.
-It marks his first album since 2014's Paula.
+It marked his first album since 2014's Paula.
 Thicke explained the album's inspiration: "I feel like I'm finally the person I set out to be.
 I'm able to laugh at anything, which I've realized is the greatest superpower.
 I've fully embraced it, and nothing has been better for my soul.
 When I saw the phrase 'On Earth, and in Heaven', I realized that's what I'm singing about: the people who aren't here and the people who are here that made me who I am.
 This music is the sunshine coming out after the rain".